Golden Sands Nature Park: Flora

-The flora of includes a total of about 500 plant species.
+The flora of Golden Sands includes a total of 400 plant species.
 It is covered with deciduous forests consisting of various types of oak species including moss-capped oak, Hungarian oak, swamp white oak, and hornbeam.
 The park's indigenous vegetation, unlike forests with oak predominance, includes dense forest.

 Oaks and the accompanying silver leafed lime, manna ash, yoke elm, and field maple occupy the hilly area in the park's centre.
 These forests include almost all tree species typical for the local lower forest layer (up to 1000 m above sea level) and some specimens (limes, elms) are over 100 years old.
 A two-hundred-year-old sycamore with trunk circumference of 4 m is among the landmarks.
 Among the most typical grassy species are the common mullein, toad flax, and ribwort.

 Dense forest ecosystems occupy a smaller and wetter area in the southeast.
 These are deciduous tree species (Caucasian ash, moss-capped oak, yoke elm, white poplar, Mahaleb cherry) covered with climbing plants: old man's beard, wild vines, ivy, hop, and silk vine.
 These forests are surprisingly similar to tropical forests.
 Grasses include wood horsetail, oriental iris, wild orchids, and cuckoo pint.

 Shrub ecosystems take up the steep parts of the park in places with thin topsoil layers over limy rockbase.
 The predominant shrubs are lilac, crown vetch, jasmine, and Christ's thorn.
 Grasses in these parts are mostly drought-resistant.
 Some rare species are fernleaf wormwood, field chamomile, and the protected species joint pine.
 Under protection are 20 other rare and endangered species (snowdrop, Caucasian primula, orchids, etc.)

 During its long-term cohabitation with humans the forest changed.
 Some native vegetation has been replaced by hornbeam brushwood.
 Another result is the presence of cultured eco-systems.
 The most common coniferous plants are European black pine, white fir, cypress, and cedar, and of the deciduous - acacia, flowering ash, and white poplar.